 How REFIT works

-REFIT is incorporated in the preparation of the annual Commission work programmes, each of which includes proposals for new initiatives and a quality review of existing EU legislation.
+REFIT is taken into account in the preparation of the annual Commission work programmes, each of which includes proposals for new initiatives and a quality review of existing EU legislation.

-The Commission publishes every year the REFIT scoreboard which provides a comprehensive overview of the REFIT results in each of the Juncker Commission political priorities.
-The scoreboard also shows how the recommendations of the REFIT Platform have been taken into account by the Commission.
+The Commission publishes on-line every year the REFIT Scoreboard which monitors simplification initiatives throughout their life cycle.
+The Scoreboard provides a comprehensive overview of the REFIT results under each of the Juncker Commission political priorities.
+The Scoreboard also shows how the recommendations of the REFIT Platform have been taken into account by the Commission.
 It lists all REFIT initiatives which are being implemented in the various EU policy areas.

 How you can contribute

-- More than 130 new initiatives to simplify and reduce regulatory burdens have been proposed to Council and Parliament in the first three years of the Juncker Commission
+- More than 150 REFIT initiatives to simplify and reduce regulatory burdens have been proposed to Council and Parliament in the first three years of the Juncker Commission

-- The 2018 Commission work programme includes 17 new legislative initiatives under REFIT, 15 withdrawals and 3 repeals
+- The 2019 Commission work programme includes 10 new initiatives under REFIT

 2002 – Better regulation programme is a first step in simplifying and improving EU legislation.
-It introduces obligatory impact assessments and stakeholder consultations for all new initiatives proposed by Commission.
+It introduces obligatory impact assessments and stakeholder consultations for all new initiatives proposed by the Commission

-2007 – Commission launches action programme to reduce administrative burden of EU regulation.
+2007 – the Commission launches action programme to reduce administrative burden of EU regulation.
 High‑level group is set up to advise on implementation.
-Its recommendations include facilitating electronic invoicing and exempting micro‑enterprises from EU accounting rules.
+Its recommendations include facilitating electronic invoicing and exempting micro‑enterprises from EU accounting rules